No-bake Christmas fruit cake

-There are scores of benefits to making this Christmas cake, the least of which is a no-bake deal.
+There are scores of benefits to making this Christmas cake, the least of which is the no-bake method.

 - Can be made ahead of time and frozen for easy holiday entertaining